HealthCatalyst/Fabric.Cashmere/guides/components/picklist.md

 };
 ```

-Or, you can wire up the settings in your TypeScript code:
+You can also set picklist settings in your TypeScript code:
 ``` typescript
 @ViewChild(PicklistComponent) public myPicklist: PicklistComponent;